Teaching budgeting basics with a teen checking account

 Mother and teenage daughter sit at a countertop at a coffee shop.
 The teen is holding her credit card while typing on her laptop.

-Teen checking accounts have come a long way in the past decade!
-It’s rare to be handed a checkbook and check register (remember those?) upon account opening.
+Teen checking accounts have come a long way in the past decade.
+It’s rare to be handed a checkbook and check register upon account opening.
 Instead, you’re told to download a mobile banking app, and sometimes, the debit card is printed off the same day.
 It’s a lot easier to get a grasp of budgeting as we say goodbye to pen and paper account tracking and welcome all the new banking technology available at our fingertips.

-1. Get your teen in the habit of saving
+Get your teen in the habit of saving

-If your teen doesn’t have a job, but receives a regular allowance for chores or good grades, you can send them their allowance via recurring transfers so that they get the hang of a regular “pay period.”
+If your teen doesn’t have a job but receives a regular allowance for chores or good grades, you can send them their allowance via recurring transfers so that they get the hang of a regular “pay period.”

-2. Help them pay their first recurring bill
+Help them pay their first recurring bill

 When your teen starts making money regularly, give them the responsibility of paying a small recurring bill such as their music streaming service or their portion of the cell phone plan.
-This can help get them acclimated to paying a bill on time, every month.
+This can help them get acclimated to paying a bill on time, every month.

-3. Explain how account fees work
+Explain how account fees work

 Here are ways you can help them save more of their money: